FIND ALTERNATIVES TO YOUR BLACK SHOES: Brown Dress Shoes 6 Ways!

 What Color of Shoes With Jeans?

 Jeans are also very versatile.
-In fact, they are one of those pieces that go way better with shoe colors other than with black, although it is possible.
+In fact, they are one of those pieces that go way better with shoe colors other than with black.

 These combinations will depend on how formal or casual you might want to look.
-For instance, if your office allows jeans, you can wear a dark jean with a pair of brown leather shoes (Oxfords or Derbies).
+For instance, if your office allows jeans, you can wear dark jeans with a pair of brown leather shoes (Oxfords or Derbies).

 If you’re going out with friends, you can wear a lighter color of jeans with Chelsea boots in tan.